skharatf1/Calculator/Calculator.md

         int score = 0;
         int totalQuestions = 0;

-        // Take input from user and save it in a variable System.out.print("Please enter your name: ");
+        System.out.print("Please enter your name: ");
         String userName = scan.nextLine();

-        // Make a customized greeting for the user and print it greetUser(userName);
+        greetUser(userName);

         while (totalQuestions < 5){